 - ShippingSchool’s How to Ship Fresh Produce: A good primer on packaging, temperature control, preventing spoilage, and online software options

 - Bonus: Check out seller Fresh From the Farm’s shipping test for an overview of the packing and shipping process for fresh mushrooms

 How should I ship frozen products?

 The following is an example of the packaging necessary to ship frozen products long distances.
 As you can see, the package needs to have an insulated lid, lining and liner in order to hold the temperature as cold as possible during transit.

 In addition to the insulated components, ice packs are required.

 Once you have prepared and packaged your fresh mushrooms (or other perishable goods) for shipping, you will need to print your shipping label.
 If you are using Live Rates through Foraged, you will receive a label automatically with your order.
 Otherwise, you will need to set up a shipment through USPS, UPS, FedEx, or any other shipping carrier you are using to deliver your order.

-Lastly, once you have dropped off your package at the required location for shipping, you will need to update your customer with the tracking information for your shipment.
-If you are using the Foraged Live Rates system, this should be updated automatically through your account.
+Lastly, once you have dropped off your package at the required location to be shipped, you will need to update your customer with the tracking information for the shipment.
+If you are using the Foraged Live Rates system, this will be updated automatically through your account.
 Otherwise, you can add the tracking number to the order in your account and an update will be sent to the customer’s email.

 Note: It is always a good idea to save the tracking information for all of the shipments you make, regardless of which carrier/method you are using.
 In case there are any issues with the shipment, you will want to have the tracking information readily available so you, your customer, and the shipping carrier can check on it.